Climate Change and Definition*

 Introduction

 Global warming is an important topic that is more and more in the news.
 Unfortunately, there is much confusion in the media, and therefore the public, about global warming.
 Some groups maintain that our planet is in imminent danger whereas others say there is no problem at all.
 So what should someone believe?
 The purpose in these pages is to give the view of the vast majority of climate scientists.
 A great deal has been learned in the last few decades through the use of new technology to make measurements and the analysis of these data.
 As a result, we have a much better idea about what is happening to our planet.
-This is a complicated research effort, and crosses many disciplines including, geology, geophysics, geochemistry, biology, and meteorology.
+This is a complicated research effort, and crosses many disciplines including, geology, geophysics, geochemistry, biology, oceanography, and meteorology.

 I was fortunate to earn my PhD in geophysics at Columbia University and to study at the Lamont-Doherty Earth Observatory, an institute of the university.
 This is one of the leading centers for studies of the earth, including climate change.
 Because of this background I will from time to time highlight some of the great research being done at Columbia University.
 A video of the Lamont-Doherty Earth Observatory Programs is narrated by Tom Brokaw, and showcases the wide range of research being performed there.